HELP INTERNATIONAL

 Filipino homes.
 It is very difficult for our

-to save much for their Christmas
+staff to save much for their Christmas

 meal, so every year we

-y to give them an extra
+try to give them an extra

 blessing of a food basket.